 Named After Somebody Famous: All the Zabvronians.
 They believed that humans worshiped athletes, and so took their names.
 Justified in that though the Zabvronians read a lot so you'd expect them to know better, they don't know how human literature works and so they ended picking up the literature that's mass printed and popular.
 Which means pop culture magazines and the like.
 Jackie's Zabvronian name is Debbie Callahan.
 Debbie Callahan is the name of the female cop from the Police Academy series.
 We also meet a Commander Bill who has no need for a human name either.

-Name's the Same: Jackie's real Zabvronian name is Debbie.
+Name's the Same: In-Universe: Jackie's real Zabvronian name is Debbie.
 Human-Debbie was not aware of this until the season finale.

 New Powers as the Plot Demands: In the early episodes, there were some Zabvronian abilities that are never brought up again such as the community's emotional state mirroring Larry's.
 That said, some powers like the shapeshifting are said to change after puberty, once a Zabvronian has matured into who they are.